tnichols217/notes/CSDS 391/P/2-extra.md

 The worst performing in the bunch was the model with no hidden layers, it generalized slow and never converges to an acceptable error.

+# K-means clustering

+K-means clustering will only ever be able to characterize models by their proximity